DigitalzombieTLD/Candlelight/README.md

 New items:

 - GEAR_Wick -> 1 cloth = 4 wicks
-- GEAR_FatRaw -> Can be obtained by harvesting hide/pelt from carcasses, needs to be boiled to get:
+- GEAR_FatRaw (modded) or GEAR_AnimalFat_-> Can be obtained by harvesting meat from carcasses, needs to be crafted to get:
 - GEAR_Wax -> 4 pieces of tallow + 1 wick can be crafted into:
 - GEAR_Candle -> Burns for 8 hours (default, adjustable)